 Icelandic Folk Tales

-Icelanders are a practical people…except for the part where they believe in Elves.
+Icelanders are a sturdy and practical people…except for the part where they believe in Elves.

 Elves and Hidden People, Alda Sigmundsdottir